 The Oleander Project is a collaborative effort between the University of Rhode Island (URI), Stony Brook State University of New York (SUNY), the NOAA Northeast Fisheries Science Center (NOAA/NFSC), and the NOAA Atlantic Oceanographic Meteorological Laboratory (NOAA/AOML) to collect oceanographic data such as ocean currents, upper ocean temperature, sea surface salinity, and surface carbon dioxide (CO2) in the highly dynamic region between New Jersey and Bermuda through the aid of the Ship Of Opportunity Program (SOOP).

-Map showing the location of MV Oleander historical XBT deployments (red dots), and the sea surface temperature (SST) for January 12, 2012 superimposed on the regional bathymetry between New Jersey and Bermuda.
-Note the higher sampling frequency approximately between 1000m and 4500m, a region of high scientific interest because of its proximity to the coast of Cape Hatteras, North Carolina, where the warm core of the Gulf Stream starts to depart from the East Coast of the US.
-The XBTs, XBT equipment, computers and transmission onboard the MV Oleander are provided by NOAA/AOML.
+Map showing the location of MV Oleander XBT deployments since 1977 (red dots), and the annual mean sea surface temperature (SST), superimposed on the regional bathymetry between New Jersey and Bermuda.
+Note the higher sampling frequency approximately between 70°W and 74°W, a region of high scientific interest because of its proximity to the coast of Cape Hatteras, North Carolina, where the warm core of the Gulf Stream starts to depart from the East Coast of the US.
+The XBTs deployed from the MV Oleander are provided by NOAA/AOML.